MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/cluster-performance-history.md

 ![How it works](media/performance-history/how-it-works.png)

-**1**.
-When Storage Spaces Direct is enabled, the [Health Service](../../failover-clustering/health-service.md) creates an approximately 10 GB three-way mirror volume named ClusterPerformanceHistory and provisions an instance of the Extensible Storage Engine (also known as Microsoft JET) there.
+1. When Storage Spaces Direct is enabled, the [Health Service](../../failover-clustering/health-service.md) creates an approximately 10 GB three-way mirror volume named ClusterPerformanceHistory and provisions an instance of the Extensible Storage Engine (also known as Microsoft JET) there.
 This lightweight database stores the performance history.

-**2**.
-The Health Service automatically discovers relevant objects, such as virtual machines, anywhere in the cluster and begins streaming their performance counters.
+2. The Health Service automatically discovers relevant objects, such as virtual machines, anywhere in the cluster and begins streaming their performance counters.
 The counters are aggregated, synchronized, and inserted into the database.
 Streaming runs continously and is optimized for minimal system impact.

-**3**.
-You can see performance history in Project Honolulu (Technical Preview) or in PowerShell with the new `Get-ClusterPerformanceHistory` cmdlet.
+3. You can see performance history in Project Honolulu (Technical Preview) or in PowerShell.
 Performance history is stored for up to one year, with diminishing granularity.
 Queries are served directly from the database for consistent, snappy performance and to minimize system impact.

 ## What's collected